qmk/qmk_firmware/docs/feature_tri_layer.md

 TRI_LAYER_ENABLE = yes
 ```

-Note that the "upper", "lower" and "adjust" names don't have a particular significance.
-They are just used to identify and clarify the behavior, and the layers don't have to be in any particular order.
-However, layers are processed from highest numeric value to lowest.
+Note that the "upper", "lower" and "adjust" names don't have a particular significance, they are just used to identify and clarify the behavior.
+Layers are processed from highest numeric value to lowest, however the values are not required to be consecutive.

-For a detailed explanation of how the layer stack works, checkout [Keymap Overview](keymap.md#keymap-and-layers).
+For a detailed explanation of how the layer stack works, check out [Keymap Overview](keymap.md#keymap-and-layers).

 ## Keycodes :id=keycodes